-- crypto:crypto_dyn_iv_init/3 (see the documentation for details) - crypto:crypto_dyn_iv_update/3 (see the documentation for details) - ct_slave:/ (use ?CT_PEER(), or the 'peer' module instead) - erts_alloc_config:/ (this module will be removed in OTP 26.0.
-See the documentation for details) - httpd util:decode hex/1 (use uri string:unquote function instead) - httpd_util:encode_hex/1 (use uri_string:quote function instead) - slave:/(use the 'peer' module instead)
+- crypto:crypto_dyn_iv_init/3 (see the documentation for details) - crypto:crypto_dyn_iv_update/3 (see the documentation for details) - ct_slave:/(use ?CT_PEER(), or the 'peer' module instead) - slave:/ (use the 'peer' module instead)

 Erlang Distribution Without Large Node Container Support

 Communication over the Erlang distribution without support for large node container data types (version 4) is as of OTP 24 deprecated and is scheduled for removal in OTP 26.
 That is, as of OTP 26, support for large node container data types will become mandatory.